 A key defining characteristic of the Adoption Assistance and Child Welfare Act of 1980 and child protection throughout the 1980's was the idea of "family preservation," or simply keeping families together whenever it was safe and possible to do so.
 In the 1990's, though, this idea came under scrutiny and was heavily criticized.
 However, this emphasis on "family preservation" did not result in a decreased number of children in the foster care system.
-Critics argued that the push for states to make "reasonable efforts" and to work towards "family preservation," both mandated by the Adoption Assistance and Child Welfare Act (of 1980), did more harm than good for children as these two requirements often left them in dangerous home environments.
+Critics argued that the push for states to make "reasonable efforts"19 and to work towards "family preservation," both mandated by the Adoption Assistance and Child Welfare Act (of 1980), did more harm than good for children as these two requirements often left them in dangerous home environments.

-In 1997, Congress responded to this criticism by passing the Adoption and Safe Families preservation.
-Two major changes came from this act: 1) Strict timelines for returning children to their families or terminating parental rights must be set when children enter foster care and parental rights in cases of chronic physical abuse and sexual abuse.
+In 1997, Congress responded to this criticism by passing the Adoption and Safe Families Act.
+At the core of this act was child safety, but not necessarily in opposition to family preservation.
+Two major changes came from this act: 1) Strict timelines for returning children to their families or terminating parental rights must be set when children enter foster care and 2) States can forego efforts to reunify the family and can move directly to termination of parental rights in cases of chronic physical abuse and sexual abuse.